roadsidemultimedia/Docs/advanced/override-sections.md

 ### FIle Structure ###

-The Base Theme's file structure will look like below:
+If you have uploaded the **iBox** section folder to the correct location, the Base Theme's file structure will look like this:

 <pre>
 <i class="icon-folder-open"></i> pagelines-template-theme/